 Set the Stage for Success

-The doctor can calculate his body mass index (BMI), a way to measure body fat percentage, based on weight and height.
-She can compare the result with other teens his age.
-If his BMI falls within the overweight or obese range, talk with the doc about what his weight goals should be.
+Your teen's doctor can calculate their body mass index (BMI), which measures their percentage of body fat based on their weight and height.
+If your teen's BMI falls within the overweight or obese range, the doctor can recommend how they can reach new weight goals.

-He may not need to actually lose weight -- just maintain and "grow into it" as he gets taller.
-But if he does need to slim down, experts say teens shouldn’t drop more than 2 pounds a week.
+That might not even mean losing weight.
+Your teen might just need to grow into their weight.
+But if they do need to slim down, experts say it shouldn’t be more than 2 pounds a week.

 Start with changes at home.

-Help your kid succeed by making good changes for everyone in your family -- including yourself.
-If you single out one person, it won't work.
-He’ll feel criticized and punished, not motivated.
+Help your kid succeed by making good changes for everyone in your family, including yourself.
+Be a good role model and provide healthy foods and snacks, and cook more meals at home.
 Everyone in the family will benefit when you set health goals together.

 Set Up Lifestyle Changes

-The best way to change how your teen eats is to keep it simple.
-Start with five basic steps.
+The best way to change how your teen eats is to stick to the basics.

 - Make vegetable and fruits easy snack choices.
-Keep them clean, cut, and waiting in the front of the fridge so they're easy to see and eat.
-Start meals with a salad.
+The fiber in fresh veggies and fruits are good for your kids, plus it may help them with weight loss.
+Keep them clean, cut, and in the fridge so they're easy to see and eat.

 Health experts recommend that teens get at least 60 minutes of exercise a day.
-But if your child isn’t too active now, she’ll need to build up to that goal.
-Try these tactics to get her moving:
+But if your teen isn’t that active now, they can build up to that.
+Here are a few ways to get them moving:

-- Help her set small, achievable goals.
-It’s fine to start with 10 minutes a day -- as long as she does it.
-Then have her slowly add a few minutes every day.
-When she succeeds with small steps, she’ll build her self-confidence and stay motivated.
+- Help them set realistic goals.
+Start with 10 minutes a day but make them do it.
+Then slowly add a few minutes every day.
+When they succeed with small steps, they’ll build self-confidence and stay motivated.

-- Get the whole family involved.
-Take family hikes, or go on bike rides together.
+- Involve the entire family.
+Take family walks or bike rides together after dinner.
 Keep jump ropes and hand weights around the home.
-Get pedometers for everyone to help you all take more steps.
-It’s easier for a teen to move more if everyone is doing it together.
-Get your teen involved in planning menus.
+Whatever you do, make physical activity a family activity.
+It’s easier for your teen to move more if everyone does it together.

 Tips for Parents